nafajardo/PhantomTKL/README.md

 Here is the order we are going in:
 * Diodes
-* Testing
 * Teensy
-* Testing
 * Switches
-* Testing
 * LEDs

-Notice that testing is mentioned three times =0

 So for the diodes, we have to make sure that they are facing the right way.
 Each spot where the diodes are going to be soldered is going to have a square and a circle.
 The rule of thumb is to make sure that the black strip (if you got the diodes form where I got them) is closer to the square part of the terminals.

-Now test each connection, so we can make sure it works correctly.
-You can do this by using a multimeter.

-//TODO put pics for testing and diode direction

-Alright, for the Teensy, alight it like so, and solder:

-//TODO put pic of teensy on PCB with headers already on the teensy.
+The Teensy must be placed with male to male headers soldered onto the actual logic board.

 Now for the switches.
 We are going to put four or five switches in each corner of the plate layer, and then put that onto the PCB.
 This will let us make sure that the switches are aligned, and makes the process of combining the switch layer and the PCB layer easier.

-//TODO put pictures of switch layer with first couple of switches soldered.
+Once this is done, the soldering is finished!

+## Phase 3 - Code Upload and Testing
+First, depending on your system, you must download the correct [drivers/compiler](https://www.pjrc.com/teensy/loader.html) for the Teensy board.
+Once you do this,

-Once this is done, use the teensy to test by putting in the program and hoping that each key works.
+use the Teensy to test by putting in your [custom key mapping](https://www.pjrc.com/teensy/usb_keyboard.html) and hoping that each key works.
 You can go to [this](http://www.keyboardtester.com/) to test.

-### Phase 3
-//TODO Costar stabilizer guide
+## Phase 4 - Miscellaneous Topics
+Depending on the application, stabilizers might be a good or bad idea.
+In my specific applicaiton, costars were the best choice, but cherry stabilizers might be better for tighter fits.

 After this, make any visual changes!
-I put some divots for the holes that the screws go in, sice the screws that I am using have a countersink.
+I put some divots for the holes that the screws go in, since the screws that I am using have a countersink.

-//TODO adress flexing while lasercutting issues with thin Acrylic
-//TODO put mini secion on angle adjustment 3D printed mechanisms
-//TODO formal conclusion
+The acrylic that I used for the switch layer warped during the laser cutting process.
+This can be avoided by using a thicker material, or using metal.
+Be warned that thicker material will not allow cherry switches to latch on, which might be a problem for your' certain application.

+## Conclusion
+This project was not only fun for me, but it was a great experience in general for laser cutting, C programming, micro processor interaction, CAD drawing, and general ergonomic design.
+My keyboard came out very nice, and to this day it still holds up!

+I wish you luck on your journey through mechanical keyboards, and please email me with any questions!

+Nick